 Employer reminders & resources from Cal/OSHA re: Tropical storm Hilary

-Posted 9 months ago in New or useful information
+Posted over 1 year ago in New or useful information

 In response to expected inclement weather related to Hurricane Hilary, Cal/OSHA reminds employers in California to be prepared to protect their workers from the impacts of significant rain and wind at work.